Get

 Any time humans interact with unfamiliar animals, they put them in harm’s way.
 Even though yoga is generally harmless under normal circumstances, anything can happen in a room full of bumbling humans and curious cats.
 For example, if someone were to move into child’s pose or savasana onto a cat lounging on their yoga mat, they could seriously injure them.

 Additionally, participants of cat yoga may not be given guidance on how to safely handle the animals they’ll be interacting with during their class.
-Someone who’s never held a cat before may not understand how quick and agile they can be and may drop them while handling them.
+Someone who’s never held a cat before may not understand how quick and agile they can be and may not understand how to safely handle them.

 Gray white cat lying lazily on treadmill with yoga mats in background